 Cover designs that work well in thumbnail view are very important.
 This is almost always the first image of your book cover that a potential reader sees, and you want them to click on it.

 Does your cover look amateurish, okay, or award-winning?

 Look at your book cover as a thumbnail size image.
 Is it attention-grabbing or a fuzzy little box?

-Ask other people for their thoughts and value the opinions expressed.
+Ask other people for their thoughts and value their opinions.
 Compare your cover with top sellers in your genre.